Origins-Eternity/ER-Core/README.md

 **All fluids in the game cannot create new fluid resources, but players can still bottle water with water.**
 ![This is an image](https://s1.ax1x.com/2022/12/28/pSSP7Sx.png)
 ### Replace The Products of Lava and Water
-**When lava and water meets, the original obsidian will be replaced with basalt blocks.**
+**When lava and water meets, the original obsidian will be replaced with basalt blocks.
+Support custom products.**
 ### Default World Type
 **It's not really a change, but rather swapping the RTG world type with the default world type.
 Valid only when Realistic Terrain Generation and other fork version which has the same modid is installed.**
 ### Regeneration